 Through its Risk Register, reviewed at Senior Management Team meetings, and overseen by the Audit Committee on behalf of University Council, risks which are not directly financial are highlighted.
 These might be compliance or accountability risks such as data returns, health & safety, safeguarding matters or they might be reputational such as quality audits and inspections.
 The whims of government policy remain a major risk.
-The top four risks over the year related to student recruitment, student experience, government policy and finance.
+The top four risks over the year related to student recruitment, student retention, government policy and financial liability.
+The University has a comprehensive internal control system that includes a well thought out internal audit schedule process.

 The University continues to scan the policy environment and is fully engaged with sector bodies and local, regional and national partners.
 The continued healthy surplus on the accounts and the capital investments made without additional borrowing will enable the University to make decisions from a position of relative strength as the level of public funding continues to decrease dramatically.
 With pressures on student recruitment, it has become even more important to diversify income streams and the strategy to achieve this remains in place by increased taught postgraduate numbers, increased fee-paying international students, more bids and grant applications, more enterprise activity and increased fundraising.
-The University will continue to thrive and flourish.
+The University will continue to thrive and flourish